 Stabilize the Fuel

-Similarly, gasoline left to oxidize breaks down over time.
-Oxidized fuel can morph into gummy debris that settles in the fuel tank, and clogs up the fuel system and carburetor.
+Just as your bike’s oil can go bad after a while, gasoline left to oxidize can also break down over time.
+Oxidized fuel can morph into gummy debris that settles in the fuel tank and clogs the fuel system and carburetor.
 If that happens, it’ll be a challenge to start the bike up again come springtime.

-According to the Family Handyman, After any more than three months in storage, fuel is less likely to properly ignite due to chemical reactions within the fuel and the evaporation of some volatile components.
-Adding a fuel stabilizer to the gas tank can help prevent oxidation, which in turn keeps the fuel fresh and effective months down the road.
+According to the Family Handyman, after more than three months in storage, fuel is less likely to properly ignite due to chemical reactions within the fuel and the evaporation of some volatile components.
+Add a fuel stabilizer to the gas tank to help prevent oxidation, which in turn will keep the fuel fresh and effective months down the road.

 Disconnect the Battery

 Why?
 Because a motorcycle battery needs to be used frequently.
-Left alone for months at a time, it can weaken or become obsolete.
-And, in harsher climates, the battery is left vulnerable to the cold weather of the winter months and could potentially freeze or crack.
+Left alone for months at a time, it can weaken or become unusable.
+And, in harsher climates, the battery could potentially freeze or crack.

-To protect your battery, it’s important that you remove it from the motorcycle and store it separately.
+To protect your battery, remove it from the motorcycle and store it separately.
 Consider storing it in a warm, dry place to prevent cracks or leaks, and then connect it to a trickle charger.
+Now is also a great opportunity to closely inspect your battery.
+Look for corrosion around the battery terminals and use a voltmeter to test the battery’s charge.
+A weak charge may indicate that you’ll soon need a new battery.

 If you prefer to leave the battery in the motorcycle, it’s advisable to take it out for a spin at least one time per month.
 Doing so will help extend the battery’s life.